BenQuigley/batch-registration-cleanup/README.md

 | Criteria                     | Placement                                               |
 |:-----------------------------|:--------------------------------------------------------|
 | All students                 | EN class or XX-560 registered by batch reg project team |

-## Feedback

-Please send any questions or feedback to bquigley@berklee.edu.